evidentlyai/evidently/docs/book/integrations/evidently-and-metaflow.md

 description: Run model evaluation or data drift analysis as Metaflow Flow and save the Evidently metrics in S3, visualizing it with the optional Metaflow UI.
 ---

-# Evidently and Metaflow
+*This is a community-contributed integration.
+Author: Marcello Victorino (https://github.com/marcellovictorino).*

 Metaflow is an open-source [framework to helps scientists and engineers build and manage real-life data science projects](https://github.com/Netflix/metaflow).

-You can use this integration to generate Evidently HTML reports, executed via a Metaflow Flow and visualize it as a [Card]()https://docs.metaflow.org/api/cards - using the [metaflow-card-html](https://pypi.org/project/metaflow-card-html/) plugin.
+You can use this integration to generate Evidently HTML reports, executed via a Metaflow Flow and visualize it as a [Card](https://docs.metaflow.org/api/cards) - using the [metaflow-card-html](https://pypi.org/project/metaflow-card-html/) plugin.

-### **Overview**
+# **Overview**

 Many machine learning teams use [Metaflow](https://outerbounds.com/) to orchestrate the multiple stages of ML lifecycle, such as data preparation, training, deployment, serving predictions, and as a model registry.

-If you are already familiar with Metaflow, here is an example on how to integrate it with Evidently to **track the quality of data** and the **performance of your models** (data drift).
+If you are already familiar with Metaflow, here is an example on how to integrate it with Evidently to **track the quality of data** and the **data drift**.

-In this case, Metaflow will orchestrate the execution of the Flow, using **Evidently to calculate the metrics** and **Metaflow to log the HTML results as an artefact**.
+In this case, Metaflow will orchestrate the execution of the Flow, using **Evidently to calculate the metrics/tests and generate the visual report** and **Metaflow to log the HTML results as an artefact**.
 You can then access the metrics in the Metaflow UI interface - or [retrieve it via the cards api](https://docs.metaflow.org/api/cards#retrieving-cards).

-### **How it works**
+# **How it works**

 With Metaflow, you can organize your Batch process into multiple Flows, such as: